Ronan525/Git-Comet-Forum/README.md

   - Ensured sufficient color contrast for text and background elements.
   - Checked that all images had descriptive alt text.
   - Tested keyboard navigation to ensure all interactive elements were accessible.
-  - Multiple people, all with varying technical abilities, was used for this.
+  - Multiple people, all with varying technical abilities, were used for this.

 #### **How I Tested**
 - **Google DevTools**: Used Google Chrome's developer tools to simulate different devices, screen sizes, and network conditions.
 This allowed me to identify and fix layout issues, performance bottlenecks, and responsiveness problems.
 The Network tab was extremely useful for troubleshooting the POST issue which cropped up during automated testing.